tomas-fryza/avr-course/Labs/01-tools/README.md

 Run Visual Studio Code source code editor, open your `Digital-electronics-2` working folder, run internal terminal in menu **Terminal > New Terminal**, change path to `Labs/01-tools`, and open `main.c` source file.
 Examine all lines of source code.
 What is the meaning of individual commands?

 Use the following commands sequentially in the internal terminal.
 What is their meaning?
-Note: these commands are defined in the `Makefile` file.
+Note: these commands are defined in `Makefile`.

 ```bash
 mingw32-make.exe all